evidenze/nestjs-mini-arch/PROJECT_SUMMARY.md

 ## 🎊 Summary

-This is a complete, production-ready architectural framework that brings Laravel Lucid's elegant architecture to the NestJS ecosystem.
+This is a complete, production-ready architectural framework that brings Laravel's elegant architecture to the NestJS ecosystem as "Mini".
 It includes:

 - ✅ Full source code with TypeScript
 - ✅ Working CLI with generators